 The results from this project show that PSHA and DSHA could provide significantly different hazard estimates for the Paducah Gaseous Diffusion Plant.
-DSHA provides a ground-motion hazard with a level of uncertainty based on a large earthquake in the New Madrid Seismic Zone, whereas PSHA provides a range of ground-motion hazards based on all earthquakes being considered.
+DSHA provides a ground-motion hazard with a level of uncertainty (Table E-2) from the large earthquake in the New Madrid Seismic Zone, whereas PSHA provides a range of ground-motion hazards (Fig. E-1) from all earthquakes being considered.
+Table E-3 lists recommended ground motions for engineering design consideration for facilities at the Paducah Gaseous Diffusion Plant.
+All the hazard estimates are on hard rock, and no amplification by the near-surface soils is considered in this report.